yiyus/tce-make/README.md

     With -b, a .build script is generated, but not run.
 With -v, the output of running the script is displayed on screen.

+    Output files are created in $TCMDIR (default: /tmp/tcm).

 ### See also
 Sample .tcm files are included in this repository.